-At lunch enroute, we were introduced to Khinkali – an obese dumpling stuffed with meat in a delectable broth.
+At lunch enroute, we were introduced to Khinkali – an obese dumpling stuffed with meat, swimming in a delectable broth.
 Our host watched in horror as we massacred the first plate, unable to bear the pain, took over to demonstrate the proper way to eat one.
 You hold it by the stem, take a nibble off the flat top and quickly slurp the broth before it spills out onto your hands.
 Then, in no more than 3 bites, you finish the rest .
 We also briefly met Chacha – the wicked cousin of wine.
 Made from the dying remains of crushed wine grapes, this drink is unbelievably potent.
 Its supposed to be consumed at break-neck speed – apparently to prevent the Devil, the creator of this drink, from counting how many you’ve had.

 On the way to Kazbegi, there are some must-sees.
 The former capital town of Mtskheta, Jvari Monastery, Ananuri Castle and finally the Gergeti Church

 Georgia in Autumn is particularly beautiful.
 The roads, lined with walnut trees ripe for picking, are decked with foliage of every hue – pale honey to blazing brick red.
 We stayed in Rooms Kazbegi .
 Once an austere soviet dormitory, this chic structure curls around the edge of the town, cordoning off for its visitors a fantastic view of the forests and the Caucasus, capped with residual snow.